roshjacob/MorphReform/README.md

 MorphReform
 ===========
-Author - Rosh Jacob \n
+Author - Rosh Jacob;
-Application - Viewer for .STL models using VTK \n
+Application - Viewer for .STL models using VTK;
-To Be Developed - Morphological Reformation by Feature Estimates \n
+To Be Developed - Morphological Reformation by Feature Estimates;